 This method is only valid for systems with CentOS 7.4, an only when it was installed in UEFI mode

-Note: UEFI is the default Mistika iso installation mode since March 2018 ( that is if the computer support UEFI and it does not have the BIOS legacy mode activated, otherwise the BIOS legacy mode is used )
+Note: UEFI is the default Mistika iso installation mode for Z8 systems since March 2018 ( that is if the computer support UEFI and it does not have the BIOS legacy mode activated, otherwise the BIOS legacy mode is used )

 Please note that this article is not for cases when the system start booting normally but it does not reach the graphics mode.
 This article is only for the case that the system does not even reach the grub stage (which is the first boot menu offering the CentOS Linux boot), and it is only for the case of UEFI boot installations, not for boot installations using the BIOS legacy mode).
 Please open a support case if you are not sure about this.

 Note: SGO only supports UEFI mode for Hp workstations models from 2017 and later (Z8, Z4, etc).
-Older systems (Z820, Z840 ... ) should be always installed in BIOS legacy mode, as they are known to experience problems with UEFI modes (even losing the partition table).
+Older systems (Z820, Z840 ... ) should be installed in BIOS legacy mode (which is how SGO delivered those systems), as they are known to experience problems with UEFI modes (even losing the partition table).
+Although if you reinstalled them in UEFI mode for some reason this article may also help.
 Please ask support if not sure.